iamtrask/Team-Map/README.md

 ## How to Help

 There are a number of ways this map can be improved upon, and as always, it is a work in progress.
-If you would like to help make it better, please check out the existing issues (or submit any of your own) and submit a pull request that reference any issues that it may resolve.
+If you would like to help make it better, please check out the existing issues (or submit any of your own) and submit a pull request that references any issues that it may resolve.

 #### This map is based on the MapBox API, and also incorporates the Google Timezone and GitHub APIs.